County ins & outs - signings, departures and rumours

 |Also shows, where relevant, players’ previous counties

-Counties have been permitted to field two overseas players in all competitions since 2021, following the ending of Kolpak registrations.
+Counties have been permitted to field two overseas players in all competitions since 2021.

-Kolpak contracts were signed by foreign players, using a European Court ruling to avoid counting against the quota of one overseas player per club.
-Following the UK’s exit from the European Union, Kolpak registrations were terminated at the end of the 2020 season, but some Kolpak players remain in county cricket as overseas players.

-Players who moved counties or retired during the 2022 season are included on the 2022 list.
-A list of players who are unavailable for the One-Day Cup as they had been selected for The Hundred can…
+Players who moved counties or retired during the 2023 season are included on the 2023 list.
+A list of players who were unavailable for the One-Day Cup as they had been selected for The Hundred can be found here.
+Not included are players signed on short-term arrangements purely for non-competitive friendly matches.